-- i) Credentials and Conduct Statement: All reports are to include the name of the Arborist who undertook the site inspection and carried out the assessment, their qualifications and contact details and a statement consistent with clause 4.1.2; - Note: Council will only accept reports prepared by a AQF5 Consulting Arborist. - ii) Diagnostic Testing: Where the results of diagnostic testing of trees is being provided to support the report these results must be included as an Appendix; results are to be provided in a clear legible format and unaltered. - iii) Root Mapping Reports: (See Section 6.0) where requested as additional information they must be included as an Appendix; results must be provided in a clear legible format and unaltered.
+- ii.
+Diagnostic Testing -Where the results of diagnostic testing of trees is being provided to support the report these results must be included as an Appendix; results are to be provided in a clear legible format and unaltered. - iii.
+Root Mapping Reports (see Section 6.0) where requested as additional information they must be included as an Appendix; results must be provided in a clear legible format and unaltered.